 Many months ago, I was innocently looped into a conversation with business colleague David Chilton about wanting to do more to support our local hospitals as the COVID-19 crisis loomed large.
 PPE was the hot topic.

-As Managing Partner of Catalyst Capital, a firm focussed on tech and other innovative investments in the Waterloo Region, I’m lucky to have a far-reaching network.
+As Managing Partner of Catalyst Capital, a firm focusing on tech and other innovative investments in the Waterloo Region, I’m lucky to have a far-reaching network.
 After hearing growing concerns about the disastrous global PPE shortage, I began mining my network for connections to alternative supply-chain resources.
 I started working closely with our region’s hospitals and Ontario Health (Ontario West), learning as much as I could about all things PPE.

-While this is an excellent solution for eligible community practitioners, the problem of providing reliable PPE channels for private business remained; private business cannot benefit from hospital-pricing contracts.
+While this was an excellent solution for eligible community practitioners, the problem of providing reliable PPE channels for private business remained; private business cannot benefit from hospital-pricing contracts.
 After business owners repeatedly reached out for help, I knew we needed to design a solution for them.

 On the flip side, I have been very fortunate to connect and work closely with a number of great Canadian PPE manufacturers.
 For many of them, providing PPE is a new business: They answered the government’s call for help and pivoted to create better, homegrown PPE solutions.
 The problem: Because producing PPE was not their traditional calling, many do not have efficient sales and marketing channels in place.
 This means that, thus far, distribution and reach have been limited to their particular regions.
 They have amazing quality, Canadian-made PPE, but they didn’t have efficient distribution channels to get supply to the businesses who need it!

 This is how Supply+Protect was born.
 S+P is an online marketplace that connects Canadian manufacturers and distributors of PPE and COVID-business solutions with Canadian businesses looking to re-open.
 Vendors win by efficiently increasing their reach, as well as benefitting from cross-product marketing and education.
 Our heavy emphasis on supporting Canadian manufacturing helps to ensure that our national supply chain becomes more sustainable.
 I continue to be inspired by the response from the manufacturing sector.
-Over 30 Canadian makers and distributors are on the S+P platform already, with more joining us every week.
+Over 30 Canadian makers and distributors are already on the S+P platform, with more joining us every week.

 Buyers win on a number of fronts.
 S+P is literally a “one-stop-shop,” where a business can find everything it needs to re-open, with limited legwork.
 Our trusted vendors must provide appropriate certifications and licenses, helping to cut out the sea of counterfeit and substandard products.
 No price gouging is allowed on the platform!
 Further pricing efficiencies are created by a buyer’s ability to compare multiple vendors simultaneously.

 S+P also offers a Concierge Service for larger entities (volume discounts) and businesses requiring customized solutions, such as logos on cloth masks, sanitizer bottles, signage and decals.
-Additionally, we are working with a number of partners to create great content about how various business are undertaking re-opening, sharing protocols and strategies that you can apply to your own business.
+Additionally, we are working with a number of partners to create great content about how various businesses are undertaking re-opening, sharing protocols and strategies that you can apply to your own business.

 The best part?
 Supply+Protect is just one of many incredible COVID-related initiatives happening all across our country.
 I am so, so lucky to be part of a nation where everyone pulls together for the benefit of all.